tondi/hajto.github.io/_posts/2015-09-14-JSForDummies1.md

     +","+getRandomColorFragment()
     +","+getRandomColorFragment()+")"
   //and i got "rgb(118,107,239)"
   {% endhighlight %}

+  Hmm...
+We have tiny little element missing..
+How the heck we will run something multiple times?
+Should we just copy and paste?
+Hell no!
+Fortunately some very wise person invented thing called loops.
+Loops are concept that literally loop some amount of code. (executes it multiple times)

+  {% highlight javascript %}
+  var someNumber = 55
+  for(var i = 0; i < someNumber; i++){
+   //some code
+   console.log(i)
+  }

+  //Important warning i should be accesible here after loop finishes
+  //due to JS weird closures
+  console.log(i)
+  {% endhighlight %}

   Now it's only matter of combining two following concepts into one beautifully working masterpiece, but i'll leave that to you.
 I will give you example solution in next material.